collective/collective.developermanual/source/templates_css_and_javascripts/template_basics.rst

 They are generally useful, and not limited to use in Page Templates.
 For example, they are widely used in various other parts of Plone:

-* CSS, Javascript and KSS registries, to decide whether to include a particular file;
+* CSS and Javascript registries, to decide whether to include a particular file;
 * Action conditions, to decide whether to show or hide action link;
 * Workflow security guards, to decide whether to allow a workflow state